researchart/all/SEresearchReuseManifesto.md

 Emerson Murphy-Hill
 Andrian Marcus</em>

+Summary:

-**If we take a more realistic view of software engineering research, and replace the _repeatability_ goal with one of partial _reuse_ of reserach artifacts, then we can open up and democratize the reserach process.**
++ If we take a more realistic view of software engineering research, and replace the _repeatability_ goal with one of partial _reuse_ of reserach artifacts, then we can optimize the research process and open it up to more participants.
++ In this approach,  researchers can get earlier reviews and feedback on  research artifacts (some of which might be very small) _before_ they are combined into a research paper.
++ For a list of proposed research artifacts, see [here](ListOfArtifacts.md).

 ________